ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 <img width="735" height="544" alt="image" src="https://github.com/user-attachments/assets/24b9de73-9c8e-4676-9982-d025b49ba536" />

-That is all you need to know to use this extension and AutoTile yoursef.
+That is all you need to know to use this extension so go AutoTile yoursef.

 Enjoy <('.'< )
 De Ent